-What are the best kinds of plants to grow indoors in this type of area?
+What are the best kinds of plants to grow indoors in this area?

-I think many of the same plants that grow in Sydney or Melbourne would be fine for the Southern Highlands.
-Things like Ficus elastica ‘Burgundy’, Spathyphyllum ‘Sensation’, Hoya australis, and most rhipsalis species should be fine indoors in the Southern Highlands.
+Many of the same plants that grow in Sydney or Melbourne would be fine for the Southern Highlands.
+Things like Ficus elastica ‘Burgundy’, Spathyphyllum ‘Sensation’, Hoya australis, and most rhipsalis species should be fine in an indoors Southern Highlands garden.

 On that note, certain indoor plants are known to be best for purifying air and improving mood.
 Can you please suggest the best plants for the home in this regard?

-Many indoor plants improve air quality by filtering out particulate matter, or air pollution, and other airborne toxins caused by organic chemicals in things like paints and furniture finishes.
-Some of the winners in this regard are spider plant (Chlorophytum comosum), devils ivy (Epipremnum aureum), dragon tree (Dracaena marginata) and many others.
-Check out this neat little app I worked on called Plant Life Balance – it’ll help you choose the right plant for your home –indoors and out.
+Many indoor plants improve air quality by filtering out particulate matter, or air pollution, as well as other airborne toxins caused by organic chemicals in things like paints and furniture finishes.
+Winners in this regard are spider plant (Chlorophytum comosum), devils ivy (Epipremnum aureum) and dragon tree (Dracaena marginata).
+Check out Plant Life Balance app.
+It’ll help you choose the right plant for your Southern Highlands garden –indoors and out.

 What plants are best to keep in an office environment for a stress-free and harmonious environment?

-Generally, research has found that a mix of plants, rather than a clump of the same plants is more likely to induce feelings of wellness.
-So, in an office or at home, consider using a range of different types and sizes of plants for the ultimate stress-free environment.
+Research shows that a mix of plants, over a clump of the same plants, is more likely to induce feelings of wellness.
+So, in an office or at home, consider a range of different types and sizes of plants.

 What would you suggest as the ultimate home herb garden?

-My ultimate herb garden would have to be huge and include everything!
-I love cooking, so I’d definitely need the standards – parsley, rosemary, thyme, sage, oregano, mint, dill – and then there’d be edible flowers, pollination attractors and a bunch of weird and wonderful herbal curiosities.
+My ultimate herb garden would be huge and include everything!
+I love cooking, so I’d definitely need the standards.
+Parsley, rosemary, thyme, sage, oregano, mint, dill, as well as edible flowers, pollination attractors and a bunch of weird and wonderful herbal curiosities.